eunchanity/eunchanity.github.io/_posts/2020-08-05-breast-cancer.markdown

 # Future Considerations <a name="future"></a>

 - Creating and testing image recognition models on the mammograms themselves.
 This presentation compared mammograms to tumor samples, which is not exactly an apples to apples comparison.

-- Understand teh cost differences between getting a mammogram and a tumor sampling - including things such as coverage by insurance, result timing, etc.
+- Understand the cost differences between getting a mammogram and a tumor sampling - including things such as coverage by insurance, result timing, etc.

 - Test my classification model on more recent research and data.

 ---